OpenA3XX/opena3xx.hardware.controller/How_to_install.md

 Let's go!

 Type the following commands one-by-one and then hit enter.
 Wait for each one to finish before starting the next.
-You'll know when you can type the next one, because you will the green text that says `pi@raspberrypi ~ $`.
+You'll know when you can type the next one, because you will see the green text that says `pi@raspberrypi ~ $`.
 ```
 sudo apt update && sudo apt upgrade